SK0R3N/MoreDifficultyREPO/Difficulty(Prod)/README.md

 **Installation:**

--Place the mods file into:
+- Place the mods file into:
  BepInEx/plugins/

 **Launch the game**, then host a lobby to access the new difficulty UI.